Voice of Korea: Broadcasting

 On occasion, Voice of Korea has missed its regular service.
 The interruptions have not been explained by Voice of Korea, but they are thought to be due to engineering works at the transmitter sites, faulty equipment or because of power outages.
 In 2012 they occurred when the country was facing one of its worst electricity shortages in years.
 The off-air periods also affect North Korea's own jamming signals designed to prevent reception of South Korean stations such as Echo of Hope, Voice of the People, and KBS Hanminjok Radio.

-Voice of Korea broadcasts on the ChinaSat 12 satellite along with Korean Central Broadcasting Station (KCBS) and Korean Central Television.
+Voice of Korea broadcasts on the Ekspress-103 satellite along with Korean Central Broadcasting Station (KCBS) and Korean Central Television.

 Currently (as of 11 March 2021) it seems, that several foreign language programmes are identical to each other, as exactly the same music is played at the same time, only the spoken and translated parts of the programme have been amended to match the respective program language.
 This could be monitored by switching from the German evening program on 6170 kHz from 19:00 UTC to the Spanish program on 7570 kHz at 19:00 UTC and back.
 It also seems, that the shortwave transmitter, which is used for the German language service, has a rather bad modulation.
 The transmitter for the Spanish programme however seems in better shape.

 Schedules

-This is a list of broadcasts of Voice of Korea by language as of August 2019.
+This is a list of broadcasts of Voice of Korea by language as of the end of March to late October 2025, with winter frequencies as of late October 2024 to the end of March 2025 via Shortwave Info and Shortwave Live.
 All times are in UTC.